DariusMiu/Lua-Compiler-Project/README.md

 #### Progress:
 `1.` Done
 `2.` Done
-`3.` Pending
+`3.` Done

 # Notes:
 To compile, be sure to include all files in the compile line:
-g++ Token.cpp scanner.cpp ParseNode.cpp parser.cpp main.cpp -o runme
+g++ -std=c++11 Token.cpp Integer.cpp scanner.cpp ParseNode.cpp parser.cpp interpreter.cpp main.cpp -o runme

 When run, the program will automatically run against test.lua.
 To run on a different file, simply call it from command line like so:
 `./runme mylua.lua`